 Dapr does work with service meshes.
 In the case where both are deployed together, both Dapr and service mesh sidecars are running in the application environment.
 In this case, it is recommended to configure only Dapr or only the service mesh to perform mTLS encryption and distributed tracing.

 Watch these recordings from the Dapr community calls showing presentations on running Dapr together with different service meshes:

-Should you be using Dapr, a service mesh or both?
+Should you be using Dapr, a service mesh, or both?
 The answer depends on your requirements.
-If, for example, you are looking to use Dapr for one or more building blocks such as state management or pub/sub and considering using a service mesh just for network security or observability, you may find that Dapr is a good fit and a service mesh is not required.
+If, for example, you are looking to use Dapr for one or more building blocks such as state management or pub/sub, and you are considering using a service mesh just for network security or observability, you may find that Dapr is a good fit and that a service mesh is not required.

-Typically you would use a service mesh with Dapr where there is a corporate policy that traffic on the network needs to be encrypted regardless for all applications.
-For example, you may be using Dapr in only part of your application and other services and processes that are not using Dapr in your application also need encrypted traffic.
-In this scenario a service mesh is the better option and most likely you should use mTLS and distributed tracing on the service mesh and disable this on Dapr.
+Typically you would use a service mesh with Dapr where there is a corporate policy that traffic on the network must be encrypted for all applications.
+For example, you may be using Dapr in only part of your application, and other services and processes that are not using Dapr in your application also need their traffic encrypted.
+In this scenario a service mesh is the better option, and most likely you should use mTLS and distributed tracing on the service mesh and disable this on Dapr.

 If you need traffic splitting for A/B testing scenarios you would benefit from using a service mesh, since Dapr does not provide these capabilities.

-In some cases, where you require capabilities that are unique to both you will find it useful to leverage both Dapr and a service mesh - as mentioned above, there is no limitation for using them together.
+In some cases, where you require capabilities that are unique to both, you will find it useful to leverage both Dapr and a service mesh; as mentioned above, there is no limitation to using them together.